Kanav7916/TipJar_NeoX/readme.md

 # TipJar - Decentralized Tipping Platform

-TipJar is a decentralized tipping platform designed to allow users to fund a contract and tip service providers using Ethereum smart contracts.
+TipJar is a decentralized tipping platform designed to allow users to fund a contract and tip service providers using solidity smart contracts.
 The platform ensures transparent, secure, and trustless transactions while maintaining a fair and seamless experience for both providers and users.

 ## Features
 - Fund the contract with GAS and send tips to providers.